k3ll3x/C-Xlib-Fractals/README.md

 	C			-	Change function
 	D			-	Restore Complex Plane to Default
 	A			-	Change Color set
-	ESC			-	Exit
+	F			-	Increase Max Iterations Per Pixel (only in ftmplt.c) G			-	Decrease Max Iterations Per Pixel (only in ftmplt.c) ESC			-	Exit

 For building the binaries just do